Other Awards for UW Students

 Application Details

 • Personal Statement (maximum 2 pages, double spaced), including a brief personal history, educational/career goals, extra-curricular activities, community service, and reasons why they should be selected by the AAHD Scholarship Committee.
+This statement must be written solely by the applicant.

 • Verification of their disability status with documentation of their disability from a specialist (physician, educator, et. al).